-Communication will include the general public, Tokyo settlement, Pango village and communities and businesses along the peninsula who rely on the Pango road for access to the city.
+Communication will include the general public, Seaside settlement, and businesses and community organisations around the settlement.
 Specific communications with directly affected parties will be undertaken by the Contractor and signed agreements will be presented to the DSS and PMU at least 7 days prior to commencement of works that directly affect stakeholders.

-Regular messaging and information will be made to the general public with particular emphasis on the population of the Pango peninsula at least 14 days ahead of road closures and traffic management.
+Regular messaging and information will be made to the general public with particular emphasis on communicating any anticipated road closures or traffic management in advance of works occurring.

 The contractor will ensure the general public is kept up to date with all road and traffic management measures by publicly broadcasting through social and other media, including radio.
-The Contractor's Community Liaison Officer will liaise directly with the Shefa Port Vila Public Land Transport Association to ensure that public transport drivers are fully informed and directly with the Vanuatu Chamber of Commerce to ensure that business houses are fully informed.
+The Contractor's Community Liaison Officer will liaise directly with the Port Vila Public Land Transport Association to ensure that public transport drivers are fully informed and directly with the Vanuatu Chamber of Commerce to ensure that business houses are fully informed.